 I love to make this Dill Pickle Cheese Ball and add it to my cheese boards.
 I absolutely LOVE making them — there are so many options to add to them, they never have to turn out the same twice!
 I get to let my creative side bloom, and they are like little pieces of edible artwork when I am done.

 This one has a pickle cheeseball – I stuck a small Kosher dill in the top.
 Cute right?

 When you make a cheese platter, the options really are endless.
-I like to have a few kinds of cheeses.
+I like to have a few kinds of cheese.
 Soft, spicy, mild and even that nice “stinky” cheese that’s aged and so darn good.
 Then we need meats.
 Salami, prosciutto, and one of my favorites?
 Pork roast.
 I added some little beef stick bites here, too.
 Those are always a hit.

 Next, salty.
-Olives, pickles, mustards and nuts are my go to, and of course, you’ll have the saltiness of the crackers you will serve it with.
+Olives, pickles, mustards, and nuts are my go-to, and of course, you’ll have the saltiness of the crackers you will serve it with.
 I also love those pretzel chips!
 Then, time for the sweet.
 I love dark chocolate covered raisins, dried fruits like cherries or apricots as well as a nice jam.
 Dress it up with some colored lettuces or fresh herbs, and you are ready to go!

 What Three Ingredients make this Dill Pickle Wrap Cheese Ball?

 - Cream Cheese